Principal-agent problem with multiple principals: Introduction

+There are fewer existing literature on the model concerning one agent facing multiple principals.
+Meanwhile, along the emerging services, such as private teachings, household services, Uber-like taxis, and so on, more and more people are involved in careers during which they can switch from one employer (typically an online platform) to another more freely than ever before.
+This new trend evokes our curiosity to have a theoretical insight on the incentive-mechanism of such job markets.

-There are fewer existing literature considering the model with multiple principals.
-In \cite{MR18} the authors consider the case where the several principals hire one common agent {\it at the same time} (i.e.~the agent simultaneously works on different projects for different principals).
+In the 1980s and 1990s, the economists investigated the common agency problem in the discrete time case, i.e., the agent simultaneously works on different projects for different principals.
+See \cite{Baron1985, BS1982, BW1985, BW1986,DGH1997}.
+Recently, in \cite{MR18} the authors the common agency problem in the continuous time case.
 However, to the best of our knowledge, no one has yet considered a $n$-principal/$1$-agent model where the agent can only exclusively work for one principal at a given time.
-In such a model, the agent is facing an optimal switching (among the principals) problem.
-According to the classic literature of optimal switching, see e.g.~\cite{PVZ09, HZ10, HT10, CEK11}, the counterpart of the BSDE characterization \eqref{eq:introbsde} for the agent's problem would be a system of reflected BSDE in the form: \beaa dY_t = -f_t(Y_t, Z_t)dt +Z_tdW_t - dK_t, \q Y_T= \xi, \eeaa where $K$ is an increasing process satisfying some (backward) Skorokhod condition.
+In such a model, the agent is facing an optimal switching (among the principals) problem, i.e., the agent is looking for optimal stopping times to switch and optimal regimes.
+According to the classic literature of optimal switching, see e.g.~\cite{PVZ09, HZ10, HT10, CEK11}, the counterpart of the BSDE characterization \eqref{eq:introbsde} for the agent's problem would be a system of reflected BSDE in the form:

+where $K$ is an increasing process satisfying some (backward) Skorokhod condition.
 The presence of the process $K$ and its constraint make it difficult to find a representation of the couple $(\xi, \a^*[\xi])$ as in \cite{CPT18}.
 In this paper, we propose an alternative facing this difficulty.
 Instead of letting the agent choose stopping times to change his employers, we study a randomized optimal switching problem where the switching time is modelled by a random time characterized by a Poisson point process and the agent influences the random time by controlling the intensity of the Poisson point process.
+Here, the intensity describes the hesitation of changing employer.
 It is fair to note that similar randomized formulations of switching have been discussed in the literature, see e.g.~\cite{Bruno09, EK10}.
 In such framework, we may characterize $(\xi, \a^*[\xi])$ by the solution to a system of BSDEs (without reflection).